Emperor Guangwu of Han: Marital and succession issues

 While still under the Gengshi Emperor's reign, Emperor Guangwu married his childhood sweetheart Yin Lihua.
 Later, in AD 24, while he was on his expedition north of the Yellow River, he entered a political marriage with Guo Shengtong (郭聖通), the niece of a regional warlord, Liu Yang (劉楊) the Prince of Zhending.
-In AD 25, Guo birth him a son, Liu Jiang (劉疆).
+In AD 25, Guo birthed him a son, Liu Jiang (劉疆).

 In AD 26, Emperor Guangwu was prepared to create an empress, and he favored his first love, Yin.
 However, Yin had not yet had a son by that point, and she declined the empress position and endorsed Guo.
 Emperor Guangwu therefore made Guo empress and her son Prince Jiang crown prince.

 But by AD 41, Empress Guo had lost the emperor's favor.
 She continuously complained about that fact, and this angered Emperor Guangwu.
 In AD 41, he deposed her and made Yin empress instead.
 Rather than imprisoning Guo (as is often the fate of deposed empresses), he made her son Liu Fu (劉輔) the Prince of Zhongshan and made her the Princess Dowager of Zhongshan.
 He made her brother Guo Kuang (郭況) an important official and, perhaps as a form of alimony, rewarded him with great wealth.

 Not having the heart to depose both mother and son, Emperor Guangwu initially left Guo's son, Jiang, as the crown prince.
 However, Crown Prince Jiang, realizing that his position was precarious, repeatedly offered to step down.
 In AD 43, Emperor Guangwu agreed and made Liu Yang (劉陽), the oldest son of Empress Yin, crown prince instead.
 Former Crown Prince Jiang was made the Prince of Donghai.
 He also changed Prince Yang's name to Zhuang (莊).